LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 emphasizes the new mutators as a contribution.

+chrdimo: While we agree that there is overlap between our mutators and those from Lazarek's POPL work (and the common set of mutators where the latter come from), we disagree that the construction of custom mutators is straightforward.
+The sixteen we include in the paper are not the original set we tried and others that seemed like good candidates have proven to be ineffective.
+For instance replacing car with cdr should lead to type-level bugs however none of them are interesting as we define interesting in the paper.
+Similarly, swapping mutable vectors and hashes with immutable ones is an interesting mutation in the traditional sense and should lead to a type error in Typed Racket as its type system distinguishes the two, however we discovered that again is not interesting in our setting.
+In general, there is no methodology for constructing a new set of mutators, so narrowing down the ones in the paper required that we first characterize precisely what makes a bug interesting and then rounds of trials to end up with a set of mutators that leads to a sufficiently large set of interesting diverse bugs.

 *Debugging Strategies (Section 5)*

 These also seem to be overemphasized.
 The main design choice seems to